lumi-a/masters-thesis/thesis.typ

   For a fixed cost-function $Cost$, we say that a hierarchical clustering of an instance $I$ is *optimal* if it has the lowest possible approximation-factor among all hierachical clusterings on $I$ (this always exists because the set of hierarchical clusterings is finite).
 ] <def-optimal-hierarchical-clustering>
-The hierarchical clustering shown in @example-hierarchical-clustering is optimal, it was the output of a program written for finding optimal hierarchical clusterings.
-Any better hierarchical clustering would have to carry the restriction $H_2 = Opt_2$, but due to the requirement of nested clusterings, this means that (as visible in the figure), $H_3 ≠ Opt_3$.
 The hierarchical clusterings and optimal clusterings in @example-hierarchical-clustering only differ for $k=2$, where $Cost(H_2) = 1.78$ and $Cost(Opt_i) = 1.41$, so the approximation-factor of that hierarchical-clustering is $1.78/1.41 ≈ 1.262$.
+This hierarchical clustering is optimal (without proof).

-Although agglomerative clustering computes a hierarchical clustering whose approximation-factor is low in practice, this hierarchical clustering need not be optimal among all possible hierarchical clusterings.
+Although agglomerative clustering computes a hierarchical clustering whose approximation-factor is low in practice, this hierarchical clustering need not be an optimal hierarchical clustering.
 In this work, we only concern ourselves with optimal hierarchical clusterings.

 For a cost-function $Cost$, we can ask what we sacrifice by imposing a hierarchical structure, not just for some fixed instance $I$, but for _all_ instances $I$.
 This is the Price of Hierarchy @priceOfHierarchicalClustering: